 - WS-5A.
 All potable water distribution systems shall reduce unaccounted for water loss to less than 10 percent of the water entering the system. - WS-5B.
 Where feasible, all potable water treatment plants and sewage treatment plants shall adopt methods which reuse water that would otherwise be consumed in the treatment process. - WS-5C.
 Miami-Dade County shall seek to reduce potable water consumption by domestic, industrial and institutional consumers through the continued examination and implementation of incentives such as conservation season and marginal cost-based rate structures. - WS-5D.
-Promote an educational program for residential, commercial and industrial consumers which will discourage waste and conserve water. - WS-5E.
-Enforce requirements, and establish new requirements and procedures, as needed, to assure that high efficiency plumbing fixtures are used in all new residential and commercial structures in accordance with Section 8-31 of the Miami-Dade County Code and in conjunction with the permitted renovations in the Florida Building Code.
-Improved procedures for plumbing inspections and mechanisms for approving products for installation shall be considered. - WS-5F.
-Miami-Dade County shall take all necessary steps to ensure that all future development shall comply with the landscape standards in Sections 18-A and 18-B of Miami-Dade County Code.
+Promote an educational program for residential, commercial and industrial consumers which will discourage waste and conserve water. - 11.
+WS-5E.
+Enforce requirements, and establish new requirements and procedures, as needed, to assure that low water usage high efficiency plumbing fixtures are used in all new residential and commercial structures buildings or in conjunction accordance with Section 8-31 of the Miami-Dade County Code and in conjunction with the permitted renovations in the Florida Building Code. in accord with Florida's Water Conservation Act, Section 553.14, F.S.
+Improved procedures for plumbing inspections and mechanisms for approving products for installation shall be considered. - 12.
+WS-5F.
+Miami-Dade County shall take all necessary steps to ensure that all future development shall comply with the landscape standards in Sections 18-A and 18-B of Miami-Dade County Code. compliance with the 1995 Miami-Dade County Landscape Ordinance, and shall establish mechanisms to monitor and measure the effectiveness of the ordinance and its major provisions.